MariuszKaminski/Milestone-Project-1/README.md

 ### Contact Us Section
 ![Contact us section desktop version](./assets/img/contact_us_section.PNG) This section contains four subsections providing: address, contact details, opening time and iframe with google map showing the gym’s exact location.
 The subsections are in the form of semi-transparent cards with the town’s photo as a background.
+All cards in the “Contact Us” section are accompanied with Fontawesome icons.
+This also applies to all homepage section headings.

 ### Footer
 ![Footer desktop version](./assets/img/footer.PNG)